cadieu/twolayer/README.rst

 Thanks for downloading/viewing this code!

 This code is provided to accompany the research project:
-    "Learning Spatial and Transformational Invariants for Intermediate Visual Representation" by Charles F. Cadieu and Bruno A. Olshausen
+    "Learning Intermediate-Level Representations of Form and Motion from Natural Movies" by Charles F. Cadieu and Bruno A. Olshausen

 The code is written in Matlab.